frla4413/sbpp/README.md

 Another example is shown below.
 The west side is the inflow boundary, while the top-right one is set to an outflow boundary.
 The remaining side are walls.
 ![](https://github.com/frla4413/sbpp/blob/main/gifs/channel.gif)

-A final example is shown below, where the flow is coming from the left to the right.
-The obstacle interferes with the fluid, leading to vertices.
+A final example is shown below, where an obstacle interferes with the fluid, leading to vertices.
 ![](https://github.com/frla4413/sbpp/blob/main/gifs/vorticity.gif)

 A simpler setup is found in the advection folder.
 See advection/main_explicit.cpp for a setup of the advection equation on an annulus, shown below.